ayoayco/mjuaje.blog/_posts/2019-11-21-most-important-eq.md

 What is our hope then?
 Fortunately, the verse did not end there.
 It continues, “*...but the free gift of God is eternal life in Christ Jesus our Lord.*” This is not without a cost though.
 God is just.
 Sin has to be punished, but at the same time, He loves the world.
 For this reason, Jesus died at the cross, to bear the punishment that we deserve.
 That through His death, we might also die to sin.
 But through His resurrection, we might live to God.

+> What can be more profound than eternity?

 At this point, I have to bring you back to a part of the original equation.
 Faith in Jesus + Nothing = Salvation.
 What does this even mean?
 The Bible says,

 “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”<br>[Ephesians 2.8-9](https://biblia.com/bible/esv/ephesians/2/8-9)